 Sadly they were lost with the ship and their bodies were never found.
 They left 3 small daughters in England, being cared for by relatives; our mother was the youngest.
-Had she been alive for this event she would so loved to have seen their photos and stories on your website.
-We will be attending the ceremonies so that we can pay our respects to Harold and Elsie and remember them on our mother's behalf.
+We want to pay our respects to Harold and Elsie and remember them on our mother's behalf.
 She felt their loss all her life.

-Now my father decided to go back to Norway himself for a visit to make this tragic news easier for his family to bear.
-He stayed for a few months until it was becoming dangerous to cross the Atlantic as WW I was beginning.
+Instead, my father decided to go back to Norway himself in the hope of making the tragic news easier for his family to bear.
+He stayed for a few months until it became dangerous to cross the Atlantic as WW I was beginning.